New Castle students build city of the future

 More than 40,000 middle school students from 1,350 schools, as well as teams from Canada, China and the Middle East, imagined, designed and built cities for the national competition.

-Finals will be held in Washington, D.C., from Feb.
-17-20, culminating with one team taking home the grand prize of a trip to U.S. Space Camp and $7,500 for their school's STEM program.
+Finals are being held in Washington, D.C., this weekend through Tuesday, culminating with one team taking home the grand prize of a trip to U.S. Space Camp and $7,500 for their school's STEM program.

 Working with Liberty Classical Academy teacher Ami Schibi, the team initially designed a virtual city using SimCity software and shared their progress using a slideshow presentation.
 Later they built a scale model of their city using recycled materials, which included at least one moving part.